xobjectz/otpcr/docs/MANUAL.rst

 ::

-    OTPCR - The 117 communication record of the year 2019 to the Office of the Prosecutor of the International Criminal Court.
+k    OTPCR - The 117 communication record of the year 2019 to the Office
+            of the Prosecutor of the International Criminal Court.

 SYNOPSIS